HeuristicPerson/bluetooth_2_hid/README.md

 Device) instructions sent through the USB port.

+## Usage

+(to be improved)

+  0. Create your output HID device (see Alle Beiträge von Tobi's reference below).
+  1. Pair your Bluetooth keyboard with the Raspberry Pi (using bluetoothctl).
+  2. Execute ''bluetooth_2_hid.py'' with sudo.
+  3. That's it...

+## Known bugs

+If the keyboard enters energy saving mode, it stops being detected by the Raspberry and the input device ''/dev/input/event0'' is no longer available, making the script to crash.

 ## Extra work to be done

 If you succeed setting your Raspberry Pi Zero W as a HID proxy for your Bluetooth keyboard, there is still more to do: